-- There is no procedural requirement to dismantle equipment to gain access to inaccessible surfaces to conduct contamination surveys.
-A recommendation from FASA SA-RPR-2013-03 to add a statement to BP-RPP-00033 [82] to require RP Manager or AHP approval for the unconditional release of material with inaccessible surfaces and complex geometries was captured in DCR 28446123, with a past due date of July 31, 2015.
+SA-RPR-2013-03 to add a statement to BP-RPP-00033 [81] to require RP Manager or AHP approval for the unconditional release of material with inaccessible surfaces and complex geometries was captured in DCR 28446123, with a past due date of July 31, 2015.
 However, Bruce Power HPs establish detailed contamination survey requirements for complex equipment, including dismantling to gain access to internal surfaces.
-RP practices that are not documented in RP Program governance is discussed in Section 5.6. - There is no requirement that all High Efficiency Particulate Air (HEPA) unit, vacuum cleaner, and hose openings be securely covered to prevent the spread of contamination when not in use.
+RP practices that are not documented in RP Program governance is discussed in Section 5.6.

+There is no requirement that all High Efficiency Particulate Air (HEPA) unit, vacuum cleaner, and hose openings be securely covered to prevent the spread of contamination when not in use.
 AR 28399594 assignment 18 was raised to revise BP-RPP-00045 to include this recommendation.
-BP-RPP-00045 is under revision, although the assignment was closed to DCR 28417170 with a past due date of February 27, 2015.
+The assignment was closed to DCR 28417170 with a past due date of February 27, 2015.

-It was concluded that Bruce Power has established radiological hazard control requirements which are generally consistent with the guidance given in WANO GL 2004-01 (Rev-1) [55].
+It was concluded that Bruce Power has established radiological hazard control requirements which are generally consistent with the guidance given in WANO GL 2004-01 (Rev-1) [54].
 Some specific micro-gaps pertaining to contamination control were identified.
-These gaps are shown in Table 7 under SF15-5, which notes that there are instances of unclear RP Program standards, and that current RP practices are not always documented in RP Program governance.
+These gaps are shown in Table 7 under SF15-2.